HomeSpan/HomeSpan/README.md

 In addition to HomeSpan resources, developers who are new to HomeKit programming may find useful Chapters 8 and 9 of Apple's HomeKit Accessory Protocol Specification, Non-Commercial Version, Release R2 (HAP-R2).
 This document is unfortunately no longer available from Apple (perhaps because it was last updated July, 2019, and is now somewhat out-of-date).
 However, you may be able find copies of this document elsewhere on the web.
 Note Apple has not replaced the HAP-R2 document with any other versions for non-commercial use, and Apple's open-source [HomeKit ADK](https://github.com/apple/HomeKitADK) only reflects the original HAP-R2 specs (rather than all the latest Services and Characteristics available in HomeKit for commercial devices).

 ---
+### Matter and Thread

+There are no plans to make HomeSpan compatible with Matter since HomeSpan was structured entirely around HAP R2.
+In addition, both Apple and Espressif have released Matter SDKs for public use, reducing the need for yet another Matter SDK.

+Connecting HomeSpan directly to HomeKit via Thread is not planned (and might not even be possible).
+However, Thread may be useful for inter-device communication similar to how HomeSpan uses ESP-NOW to implement remote, battery-operated devices.
+This may be added at some point in a future release.

 ### Feedback or Questions?